-The variable to fixed remuneration ratio as of 31 December 2023 was 1%.
+The variable to fixed remuneration ratio as at 31 December 2024 was zero.

 The Article 32 of the IFD sets, among others, the conditions on variable remuneration paid to employees:

 - at least 50% of the variable remuneration shall consist of shares/ share-linked instruments/ equivalent non-cash instruments that adequately reflect the credit quality of the IF as a going concern, or non-cash instruments which reflect the instruments of the portfolios managed; - at least 40% of the variable remuneration is deferred over the three-to-five-year period.